Slot machine maker Scientific Games to buy rival Bally

-U.S. Slot machine maker Scientific Games Corp will buy larger rival Bally Technologies Inc in a $3.27 billion deal (2.43 billion pounds), the latest in a consolidating U.S. gaming industry.
+U.S. Slot machine maker Scientific Games Corp will buy larger rival Bally Technologies Inc in a $3.27 billion (1.94 billion pounds) deal, the latest in a consolidating U.S. gaming industry.

 The deal, which was put together in just over three weeks, will strengthen Scientific Games' casino management systems and table gaming products as well as help it expand in Australasia.